jawkelly/CSE138_Assignment4/README.md

 Replicas communicate key-value updates within their shards, keeping everything up to date.
 Each shard is responsible for handling a portion of key-value pairs, which are all agreed upon
 by a method of hash of key.
 This way, nodes can tell which shard a key value pair should go to.
-The distributed system is fault tolerant, which means that when one of the replicas goes
-down almost no data is lost.
+The distributed system is fault tolerant, as each shard has multiple replicas.
+This means that when one of the replicas goes down almost no data is lost.
 This program supports *view* operations; PUT, GET, and
 DELETE which are responsible for managing the replicas.
 The same operations are available
 for the Key Value Store.
 The program also supports *shard* operations, which determines how
 many 'shards' the database is split up into.